hasinhayder/hydra/README.md

 No payload is required for this call.

-For successful execution, you will get a JSON response containing the user with this updated role.
+For successful execution, you will get a JSON response containing the user with all asigned roles to it.

 ```json
 {